 Change Your Perspective, Change Your Reality

 If we consciously try to alter which pair of glasses we put on today, we are altering how we view and interact with our environment, this includes social media.

-“Indeed, Allah will not change the condition of a people until they change what is in themselves” [Quran 13:11]
+“Indeed, Allah will not change the condition of a people until they change what is in themselves” [Qur’an 13:11]

 Instead of feeling like we must compare to it, we can make duaa for their continued success and say alhamdulillah for the blessings we have.

 “None of you will have faith till he wishes for his (Muslim) brother what he likes for himself.” [al-Bukhari]

-Social media can be beneficial and positive as well as a source of Islamic discussion.
-This is if we use it in moderation, ethically and have a positive faith-based perspective when interacting.
+Social media can be beneficial and positive, as well as a source of Islamic discussion.
+This is if we use it in moderation, ethically, and with a positive faith-based perspective when interacting.